-Have you ever noticed that sometimes when a task is presented to you, you have no problem jumping up and accomplishing it?
-Yet, at other times, the new job seems daunting, and for some reason, you are having difficulty discovering the motivation to begin the task, let alone complete it.
+Have you ever noticed that sometimes when a task is presented to you, you have no problem jumping in and accomplishing it?
+Yet, at other times, the task seems daunting, and for some reason, you are having difficulty finding the motivation to begin the task, let alone complete it.

-Is a reason that this happens, and it is intertwined with your self-efficacy.
-This means believing in your ability to succeed when doing a task or attaining a goal.
-If you have low self-efficacy about a specific job, you may find it hard to have any motivation.
+There is a reason that this happens, and it is intertwined with your self-efficacy.
+Self-efficacy means believing in your ability to succeed when doing a task or attaining a goal.
+If you have low self-efficacy about a specific task, you may find it hard to have any motivation.
 That is because these are closely related concepts.

 How does self-efficacy affect motivation?